rsamec/react-designer/README.md

 There are many ways how you can publish content created in react-designer.

 There is basic build-in content publisher in the form of dynamic html document.
-There is basic build-in service for content publishing HTML or PDF output (API).
+There is basic build-in service for content publishing HTML or PDF output (API) (partially implemented in PDF kit).

-Feel free to write your own content publisher.
+Feel free to write your own content publisher - see list of some ideas.

-List of available publishers.

 +   PDFRenderer - provide high-quality printed output on a variety of printers
     +   SimplePDFRenderer - transforms directly to PDF